-The MRI or CT scan that is performed can give a provisional diagnosis as to what the brain lesion may be but it may not be confirmed that it is a tumor.
+The MRI or CT scan that is performed can give a provisional diagnosis as to what the brain lesion may be but it may not be confirmed that it is a tumour.
 The other possible different diagnosis include an infection (brain abcess) or abnormalities from blood vessels.

-If the lesion is likely to be a tumor, it could either be a benign or malignant growth.
+If the lesion is likely to be a tumour, it could either be a benign or malignant growth.
 In the brain however, because of the constrains of the skull cavity; a growth within the confined space has the propensity to compress adjacent tissues and cause potential damage and may even eventually be a danger to life.

 After a brain lesion is discovered, majority of the patients will require surgery in order to confirm the diagnosis and plan for appropriate subsequent treatment.
 In certain circumstances, a small lesion that is discovered may not cause any neurological symptoms or do not have obvious features on the CT or MRI scan suggesting infiltration to surrounding brain tissue.
 Such patients may be monitored closely with follow-up repeat scans at regular intervals and surgery planned if the lesion progresses.

 Once a brain lesion is discovered, most patients are usually started on medications to prevent fits caused by the lesion causing irritation to the surrounding brain tissue.
-Patients may also be started on steroid medications to reduce the swelling of surrounding brain tissue caused by the tumor.
+Patients may also be started on steroid medications to reduce the swelling of surrounding brain tissue caused by the tumour.
 The reduction in swelling will also help improve the neurological symptoms of head, nausea, vomiting or limb weakness.

 Brain lesions which are benign and located near the surface of the brain can usually be completely removed with minimal disturbance or injury to the adjacent brain tissues.
-Brain lesions that are infiltrative in nature do not have a well defined margin, hence it may not be possible to completely remove all of the tumor.
-In addition, there are also certain crucial areas of the brain responsible for vital neurological functions and it is not possible to remove tumors involving these areas without causing serious neurological consequences.
+Brain lesions that are infiltrative in nature do not have a well defined margin, hence it may not be possible to completely remove all of the tumour.
+In addition, there are also certain crucial areas of the brain responsible for vital neurological functions and it is not possible to remove tumours involving these areas without causing serious neurological consequences.
 In such cases, a stereotactic biopsy may be performed instead to obtain cells for further testing.